English Journal

 General Interest Submissions

 We publish articles of general interest as space is available.
 You may submit manuscripts on any topic that will appeal to EJ readers.
-Remember that EJ articles foreground classroom practice and contextualize it in sound research and theory.
-As you know, EJ readers appreciate articles that show real students and teachers in real classrooms engaged in authentic teaching and learning.
+Remember that EJ articles center classroom practice and contextualize it in sound research and theory.
+As you know, EJ readers appreciate articles that show real students and teachers engaged in meaningful teaching and learning.
+Manuscripts that foreground critical approaches to secondary English language arts and move the field toward justice for marginalized youth will be prioritized.
 Regular manuscript guidelines regarding length and style apply.

 Teaching with Hope, Teaching for Justice